Gabri3445/simple-deadlock-mod-manager/README.md

 #### Arch (using pacman/yay/paru)

-- Run `yay -S simple-deadlock-mod-manager` (pushes to the AUR are not allowed at the moment, please use the AppImage)
+- Run `yay -S simple-deadlock-mod-manager`
 - Or run `yay -S simple-deadlock-mod-manager-git` (outdated)

 #### All of the above and any other distro